-Challenges for cause and peremptory challenges will be heard in chambers.
+Challenges for cause and peremptory challenges will be heard outside the jury's presence.
 First the Court will consider challenges for cause and when that is completed, the Court will consider peremptory challenges.
 The entire panel (i.e., jurors seated in the jury box and in the back of the courtroom) shall be challenged for cause and peremptorily challenged in a continuous sequence without reseating prospective jurors.
 It is counsel's responsibility to determine the current makeup of the jury by reference to the seating plan.